wojciech12/talk_java_2018_prometheus/README.rst

 RED metrics for a REST service with Prometheus, Grafana, and AlertManager
 =========================================================================

-How to monitor your micro-service with Prometheus?
-How to design metrics, what is USE and RED?
-Metrics for a REST service with Prometheus, AlertManager, and Grafana.
+My goal is to convince you to start your projects with monitoring instead of jumping on centralized logging.
+To help you get started, I cover two most popular approaches in defining metrics - USE and RED.
+Based on my experience, I recommend you Prometheus and tell you why.
+The last part is a live demo of a java application with preconfigured Prometheus, Alertmanger, and Grafana.
+Naturally, the demo is on github, and works out-of-the-box with a single command.
+So, you can continue learning and experiencing on your own.

 Slides and live-coding demo from `Warsaw Java User Group Meetup <https://www.meetup.com/Warszawa-JUG/events/255428108/>`_ in Warsaw: